Liberal Democrats (UK): Organisation and structure

 The Liberal Democrats are a federal party of the parties of England, Scotland, and Wales.
 The English and Scottish parties are further split into regions.
 The parliamentary parties of the House of Commons, the House of Lords, the Scottish Parliament and the Senedd form semi-autonomous units within the party.
 The leaders in the House of Commons and the Scottish Parliament are the leaders of the federal party and the Scottish Party; the leaders in the other two chambers, and the officers of all parliamentary parties, are elected from their own number.
 Co-ordination of all party activities across all federated groups is undertaken through the Federal Board.
 Chaired by the party president, its 30+ members includes representatives from each of the groups and democratically elected representatives.

-In the first quarter of 2008, the party received £1.1 million in donations and have total borrowings and unused credit facilities of £1.1 million (the "total debt" figure reported by the Electoral Commission includes, for example, unused overdraft facilities).
-This compares to Labour's £3.1 million in donations and £17.8 million of borrowing/credit facilities, and the Conservatives' £5.7 million in donations and £12.1 million of borrowing/credit facilities.
+In the first quarter of 2008, the party received £1.1 million in donations and had total borrowings and unused credit facilities of £1.1 million (the "total debt" figure reported by the Electoral Commission includes, for example, unused overdraft facilities).
+This compared to Labour's £3.1 million in donations and £17.8 million of borrowing/credit facilities and the Conservative's £5.7 million in donations and £12.1 million of borrowing/credit facilities.

 Specified Associated Organisations (SAOs) review and input policies, representing groups including: ethnic minorities (LDCRE), women (WLD), the LGBT community (LGBT+ Liberal Democrats), youth and students (Young Liberals), engineers and scientists (ALDES), parliamentary candidates (PCA) and local councillors (ALDC).
 Others can become Associated Organisations (AOs) as campaigning or representative groups in the party, such as the Green Liberal Democrats (GLD), the Liberal Democrat European Group (LDEG) and the Liberal Democrat Disability Association.
 There are many other groups that are not formally affiliated to the party, including Social Liberal Forum (SLF) and Liberal Reform.

 Like the Conservatives, the Lib Dems organise in Northern Ireland.
 Although they do not contest elections in the province, they work with the Alliance Party of Northern Ireland, described as its sister party and de facto agreeing to support the Alliance in elections.
 There is a separate local party operating in Northern Ireland, the Northern Ireland Liberal Democrats.
-It is also a sister party of the Liberal Party of Gibraltar and contests the South-West England constituency at European Parliamentary elections on a joint ticket with them taking place six on the party list.
+It is also a sister party of the Liberal Party of Gibraltar and contested the South-West England constituency at European Parliamentary elections on a joint ticket; they used to take place six on the party list.

 The party is a member of Liberal International and the Alliance of Liberals and Democrats for Europe Party.
 Their 16 MEPs sat in the Renew Europe group in the European Parliament until Britain left the European Union.
 The party colour is amber, but it is referred to as yellow in the party's style guide.
 The party anthem is the old Liberal's "The Land" while its slogan is "Build a Brighter Future".
 The party headquarters are at 8–10 Great George Street London SW1P 3AE.